-The DRV* set for healthy adults (over the age of 18), including during pregnancy and lactation, is about 3 g of chloride per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy and lactation, is about 3 g of chloride per day.

-Similar to chloride, the recommended amount for chloride is considered both safe and adequate, which means it’s enough to meet our bodies’ needs while preventing us from having a higher risk of health consequences linked to diets rich in sodium chloride (salt), such as higher blood pressure and cardiovascular diseases.
+Similar to sodium, the DRV for chloride is considered both safe and adequate, which means it’s enough to meet our bodies’ needs while preventing us from having a higher risk of health consequences linked to diets high in sodium chloride (salt), such as higher blood pressure and cardiovascular diseases.

 Following your country's dietary guidelines on a healthy and balanced diet, particularly in regard to salt intake, will help you meet your needs for chloride without risking exceeding the recommended amounts.

 * These values are based on the safe and adequate intake estimates from the European Food Safety Authority (EFSA).
 They should not be interpreted as nutrient goals.
-To know more about dietary reference values (DRV) in Europe click here.
+To know more about DRVs in Europe click here.

 What foods contain chloride?

 Chloride is naturally found in all unprocessed foods, although in very small amounts.
 For example, raw and unprocessed fish and meat can contain up to 4 mg of chloride per gram of food, while fruits and vegetables usually stay below 1 mg of chloride per gram of food.

 Yet, it’s the chloride added to foods as table salt or through food additives (during cooking or food processing), that most contribute to our daily intake of this mineral, often in excessive amounts.